-From the below screenshot, see that we had selected the standard bar chart
+From the below screenshot, see that we selected the standard bar chart

-Step 6 – Presentation: Here, we can change the Bar Chart’s Bar settings.
+Step 6 – Presentation: We can change the Bar Chart Bar settings here.

-Step 8 – Colors: This page is very helpful to change the Color pattern of it.
+Step 8 – Colors: This page is very helpful for changing the Color pattern of the QlikView bar chart.
 Here, we are selecting the Multicolored option.
 By this, it displays different colors for the different colored products.

 Step 9 – Number: Use this QlikView Bar Chart page to format the Expression value.
 It only reflects when we display the data labels or data points.
-For example, here, we are displaying the Sum of Sales Amount on the y-axis.
-As we all know, it is money so that we can select the money.
+For example, here, we display the Sum of the Sales Amount on the y-axis.
+As we all know, it is money so we can select it.

-Step 10 – Font: Please change the font’s font family, style, and size as per requirements.
-All these changes reflected in the Chart report
+Step 10 – Font: Please change the font’s font family, style, and size per the requirements.
+All these changes are reflected in the Chart report.

-Step 11 – Layout: As we selected the Shadow bar chart, it is showing the setting to alter the shadow intensity, etc. Use this page to alter it.
+Step 11 – Layout: As we selected the Shadow bar chart, QlikView shows the setting to alter the shadow intensity, etc. Use this page to alter it.

-Step 12 – Caption: Use this page to stylized the bar Chart Caption.
+Step 12 – Caption: This page is used to stylize the bar Chart Caption.
 For example, its color, background, position, etc. Once complete, click the Finish button.